“My health is worth protecting because I’m an athlete and I wouldn’t want to get into that mess”

 In middle school, students are interested in knowing facts about their brains and bodies.

 - Start talking now.
-In Washington, about 1 in 3 eighth graders surveyed in 2014 said they had ever tried alcohol and about 7 percent said they used marijuana in the last 30 days.
+In Washington, about 1 in 3 eighth graders surveyed in 2018 said they had ever tried alcohol and about 1 in 10 said they had ever used marijuana.
 It is never too early to start talking.
-(Healthy Youth Survey, 2014)
+(Healthy Youth Survey, 2018)

 - Set and enforce rules.
 Kids are less likely to use alcohol or drugs if their parents have established a pattern of setting clear rules and enforcing fair and consistent consequences.